looselycoupled/distributed-etl-example/readme.md

 	python enqueuer.py

+Do not attempt to run multiple copies of the `enqueuer.py` file concurrently.

 # worker.py

 This script will download one message at a time from the SQS Queue, transform the JSON data, and then save it to MongoDB.
 To activate the script, use the following command:

 	python worker.py

+For an accurate demonstration you will want to run multiple copies of this script concurrently.